-Considering the complaints filed by Mr. Jean-Pierre Berlioz, Mrs. Patricia Hansson, Mrs. Gisèle Heitz and Mrs. Mary Slater and the second complaint filed by Mr. Lazaro Pary against the World Intellectual Property Organization on 26 November 1992 and corrected on 8 December 1992, the Organization's single reply of 9 February 1993, the complainants' rejoinder of 9 March and WIPO's letter of 15 March 1993 stating that it had no further comments:
+Considering the complaints filed by Mrs. Yolaine Cussac, Mrs. Ellen Moyse and Mrs. Beate Schmitt against the International Union for the Protection of New Varieties of Plants (UPOV) on 26 November 1992 and corrected on 8 December 1992, the Union's single reply of 9 February 1993, the complainants' rejoinder of 9 March and UPOV's letter of 15 March 1993 stating that it had no further comments;

-Considering Article II, paragraph 5, of the Statute of the Tribunal, Regulations 3.1(b), 3.5, and 12.1(a) and Rule 11.1.1(b)(1) of the Staff Regulations and Staff Rules of the International Bureau of WIPO, Articles 1, 9, 12 and 18 of the Statute of the International Civil Service Commission, paragraph 54 of the document headed "Remuneration of the General Service and related categories: revised general methodology for surveys of best prevailing conditions of service at headquarters duty stations", and adopted by the Commission in 1988, and paragraph 1 of Annex IV to that document;
+Considering Article II, paragraph 5, of the Statute of the Tribunal, Regulations 3.1(b), 3.5 and 12.1(a) and Rule 11.1.1(b)(1) of the Staff Regulations and Staff Rules of the International Bureau of the World Intellectual Property Organization (WIPO), which apply to UPOV staff members, Articles 1, 9, 12 and 18 of the Statute of the International Civil Service Commission, paragraph 54 of the document "Remuneration of the General Service and related categories: revised general methodology for surveys of best prevailing conditions of service at headquarters duty stations", adopted by the Commission in 1988, and paragraph 1 of Annex IV to that document;